More than a century ago, billionaire Andrew Carnegie quipped that 90% of millionaires made their wealth through real estate.

 Most landlords adhere to the 1% rule, charging a monthly rent equivalent to 1% of the home value.
 In short, if the property is worth $200,000, rent it out at $2,000.

 Compared to the traditionally volatile investment options such as the stock market or forex trading, investing in real estate is relatively safe.

 First off, you get a tangible asset that has intrinsic value.
 There are traditional real estate investments such as land, single-family homes, and small multifamily properties that you can own outright.

 Some other viable options include crowdsourcing, joint ventures, real estate investment trusts (REITs), and United States Property Coin (USPC).
 These are suitable for entrepreneurs who want an alternative form of real estate investing that does not entail owning and managing physical properties.

 Because of inflation’s adverse effects, modern currencies are a poor way to keep wealth.
-The USPC aims to address this by establishing itself as the world’s leading digital currency backed by real estate assets.
+USPC aims to address this by establishing itself as the world’s leading cryptocurrency backed by real estate assets.

 Investors will have a solid option in USPC as it has the potential to appreciate over time, whereas other asset-backed tokens are prone to devaluation.